-A deviation from the canon doesn't always necessarily have to be something bad, but the new elements added in the story don't have that many redeeming features that justify such changes - except for Skeletor ("Tell me about the loneliess of good, He-Man.
+A deviation from the canon doesn't always necessarily have to be something bad, but the new elements added in the story don't have that many redeeming features that justify such changes— except for Skeletor ("Tell me about the loneliess of good, He-Man.
 Is it equal to the loneliness of evil?")—and as a whole the film lacks that nostalgic humor, melancholy and humanity from the "He-Man" world, thus turning just into a cult "guilty pleasure" more thanks to the bravery of the premise than to the extraordinary execution of it.
-The story has almost no plot holes, no extreme mistakes or pretentious outbursts, and Frank Langella’s skull make up for Skeletor is very good, but that all still doesn’t mean much – one of the rare examples of spirit is the scene where Gwildor steals some fast food from the back of a car of a kissing couple, upon which we, surprisingly, learn that our heroes are vegetarians, or when Kevin assumes Gwildor’s dimensional travel key is a modern synthesizer, but the rest is just stiff routine.
+The story has almost no plot holes, no extreme mistakes or pretentious outbursts, and Frank Langella’s skull make up for Skeletor is very good, but that all still doesn’t mean much—one of the rare examples of spirit is the scene where Gwildor steals some fast food from the back of a car of a kissing couple, upon which we, surprisingly, learn that our heroes are vegetarians, or when Kevin assumes Gwildor’s dimensional travel key is a modern synthesizer, but the rest is just stiff routine.
 Among the rare sparkling virtues is Courteney Cox’s role of a sad teenage girl Julie, who almost centralized the whole story to herself.
 However, when all is said and done, you just have to give credit to Gary Goddard: if anything, till date, he is the only man who ever directed a live action He-Man film, something not even Spielberg managed to do.